ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 The individuals that build the company have a vision of the future.
 Building a product and business is a way to create the future.

+Founders
+- Drive vision for the company on a consistent basis
+- Drive Sales
+- Hiring
+- Unique Insight

-Founders basically have to do everything at the beginning: product, sales, strategy, customer.
+Founders basically have to do everything at the beginning:
+- Product
+- Sales
+- Strategy
+- Customer
+- Secure Funding
+- Financial Management and Accounting
+- Culture
+- Building the product (Technical Founder)

 # Minimal Viable Segment

+A user segment is a demographic of people with characteristics that define needs, wants and buying behaviours.

 # Shortcuts

 # Making Impact
--
 -
 -

 # Hiring
 - where to find people to start

 # References